arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 ![Arduino IoT Cloud button](assets/iot-cloud-button.png "Arduino IoT Cloud button")

 Go to the **Devices** tab, click on **ADD** and decide which type of device you would like to onboard.
-In this case a Portenta H7 board will be used.
+In this case, a Portenta H7 board will be used.

 ![Device selection](assets/device-onboarding.png "Device selection")